Summer Sings - recap of 2017

 We hope that you will be able to join us in July, 2018!

-Summer Sings start Wednesday, July 5, at 7:30pm in the St. Anne Church Sanctuary.
+Summer Sings for 2018 start Wednesday, July 11, at 7:30pm in the St. Anne Church Sanctuary.
 We will meet every Wednesday evening for 5 or 6 weeks, depending on turnout and enthusiasm!
 Please look for signs on the doors into the Atrium, as we occasionally have to meet elsewhere.

 Every summer, Musica Spei offers a series of informal, just-for-fun early-music “sings” open to anyone who wants to participate.
 Here’s how it works: Wednesday evenings from mid-July to mid-August, interested singers and listeners join us, in the resonant splendor of St. Anne Church, to sight read choral works from the medieval and renaissance periods.
 Sitting in a circle, with a member of Musica Spei giving pitches and generally keeping time, we sing our way through pieces from our own music collection and from the early-music collection at the Sibley Music Library.